phuse-org/SENDConform/doc/DataConversion.md

 A solution is to create IRIs for critical components like **Animal Subject** and **Reference Interval** that are independent from values in the source data.
 For the purpose of this prototype, a truncated SHA-1 hash of a randomly generated value (with a known seed value) is used to create select IRIs where missing, duplicate, or partial data would be problematic.

-Following this method:
+When this method of IRI generation is followed:

-* IRIs remain constant during multiple runs during project development.
+* IRIs remain constant throughout multiple project development runs over time.
 * IRIs for subjects, intervals, and other critical components become independent of the source data.
 * Testing for duplicate, missing, and incorrect instance data becomes possible thanks to IRIs that are independent from instance data.